 While Jazz has been his passion since age 19, Mike has been a performer and creative director in numerous contexts for over 30 years.
 When not singing jazz (or should we say singing jazz and stretching its boundaries with a sprinkle of funk or salsa or blues vibes) much of his time was devoted to acting in earlier years (Shear Madness, Kennedy Center; Homicide, Life On The Street, NBC; Off-Broadway and national tours), and more recently performing as a full-time singer/actor with the nationally-known political satire group, The Capitol Steps.
 Mike also presents the Capitol Steps at many 1000-seat venues around the U.S.

-His love of jazz started around the age of 19, where he sang with Uptown Sound – a “Manhattan Transfer” style group featuring intricate harmonies and sophisticated arrangements by the former Glenn Miller Band arranger, Ed Cerveney.
+His jazz career began when he sang with Uptown Sound – a “Manhattan Transfer” style group featuring intricate harmonies and sophisticated arrangements by the former Glenn Miller Band arranger, Ed Cerveney.

 Also in Hartford, Mike taught voice at The University of Hartford, Hartt School of Music; was vocalist with the well-known fusion band, Topazz, was guest soloist with Hartford Symphony, and sang with jazz groups throughout the New England area.
-Moving to New York City in 1984, Mike created a big band with New York’s Steve Weisberg, that performed around NYC as well as on a 90-minute radio show created by Mike, which was taped live and broadcast around the northeast U.S. on NPR radio.
+Moving to New York City, Mike created a big band that was broadcast around the northeast U.S. on NPR radio.

 Mike brings a sublime, clear voice and extraordinary creativity to his jazz—his audiences love him; music critics are awed.